Internet Statistics 2021: Facts You Need-to-Know

 The digital landscape is continuously growing and evolving.
-There are more interesting facts about the internet, internet statistics, and ways to use the internet than you can imagine.
+There are many interesting facts about the internet, internet statistics, and ways to use the internet more than you can imagine.

-To help you comprehend the size, impact, and purpose of the digital landscape as a whole, we decided to supply you with some of the most exciting internet usage statistics that will provide you with some perspective on the internet world as a whole.
+To help you comprehend the size, impact, and purpose of the internet (and World Wide Web) as a whole, we decided to supply you with some of the most notable information that will provide you with some perspective on the internet world as a whole.

-Below, we’ll list 107 interesting internet statistics in 10 categories to help you develop a complete perspective on this fantastic digital world.
+Below, you’ll see the ultimate list of 108 essential internet statistics and facts in 10 categories to help you develop a complete perspective on this fantastic digital world.

 - 98-99% of the population in Denmark, Iceland, the UAE, Kuwait, and Qatar have access to the internet.